Bouchenemehdi24/Persian-Arabic-handwritten-digits-recognition/README.md

 # Persian-Arabic-handwritten-digits-recognition
-The code shows is Python implentation of the paper
+The code shows is Python implementation of the paper

 Bouchene, M.M., Boukharouba, A. Features extraction and reduction techniques with optimized SVM for Persian/Arabic handwritten digits recognition.
 Iran J Comput Sci (2022). https://doi.org/10.1007/s42044-022-00106-9